-Mr. Crow has more than 27 years' experience in all aspects of corporate finance and investor relations in Australia and international markets and has owned and operated his own businesses in these areas for the last nineteen years.
+Mr Crow has more than 27 years' experience in all aspects of corporate finance and investor relations in Australia and international markets and has owned and operated his own businesses in these areas for the last nineteen years.
 He brings extensive working knowledge of global capital markets and investor relations to the Board.
 Throughout his career, Stuart has served on a number of boards of public and unlisted companies and has assisted in raising funds for companies of varying size in Australia and International capital markets whilst working for his own firm and before that some of the world's largest broking firms.
-Mr. Crow is the Chair of the Audit Committee and also serves on the Social & Ethics Committee.
-During the past three years Mr. Crow has also served as a director of the following listed companies:
+Mr Crow is a member of the Audit Committee and the chair of the Nomination & Remuneration Committee.
+During the past three years Mr Crow has also served as a director of the following listed companies:

-- > TNG Limited, which is listed on the ASX (resigned 13 May 2018) - Lake Resources NL, which is listed on the ASX (since 15 November 2016) - > Todd River Resources Limited, which is listed on the ASX (since 24 June 2014)
+- Lake Resources NL, which is listed on the ASX (since 15 November 2016) - ➤ Todd River Resources Limited, which is listed on the ASX (since 24 June 2014)